This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 Use this guide to:

-• understand why you may have a benefit overpayment;
+- understand why you may have a benefit overpayment;

-• know how you may be able to appeal an incorrect benefit overpayment decision;
+- know how you may be able to appeal an incorrect benefit overpayment decision;

-• see what options you have to deal with a benefit overpayment; and
+- see what options you have to deal with a benefit overpayment; and

-• know how the overpayment may be recovered.
+- know how the overpayment may be recovered.

 What is an overpayment under the Universal Credit system?

-• the benefits office made a mistake;
+- the benefits office made a mistake;

-An overpayment under the Universal Credit system will be an overpayment of Universal Credit, New Style Jobseekers’ Allowance (New Style JSA) or New Style Employment and Support Allowance (New Style ESA).
+An overpayment under the Universal Credit system will be an overpayment of Universal Credit, New Style Jobseeker’s Allowance (New Style JSA) or New Style Employment and Support Allowance (New Style ESA).

 Mandatory reconsideration

-If you have requested a statement of reasons for the overpayment, the period of time you have to apply for a mandatory reconsideration will be extended to:
+If you have asked for a statement of reasons for the overpayment, the time you have to apply will extend to:

 The DWP will usually continue trying to collect the debt during the mandatory reconsideration process.